Falling Merchandise Liability Lawyer

 - The owner did not remedy the situation; and

 - The plaintiff’s injury was caused by the condition.

 In a falling merchandise case, the dangerous condition might be precariously stacked goods.
 To prove that the owner should have known of this condition, the plaintiff can use evidence of prior incidents of falling goods, the fact that there were employees in the area who could have seen the danger, or that the goods had been stacked for long enough that an employee should have noticed.
 If the owner then made no attempt to correct the problem and it ended up injuring the plaintiff, the property owner will be liable.

 As with most injury cases, it is important for a person injured by falling merchandise to contact a liability attorney as soon as possible after the incident.
 The quick turnover of goods and employees that occurs in many retail stores makes preserving evidence while it still exists very important.

 A person injured by falling merchandise who brings a successful premises liability lawsuit is entitled to damages as compensation for her injuries.
 Medical bills and lost wages are examples of economic compensatory damages, which reimburse the plaintiff for expenses incurred as a result of the injuries.
 Money to compensate for pain and suffering or emotional distress falls under the category of noneconomic compensatory damages.
 These damages compensate the plaintiff for injuries that are harder to quantify.

 GET THE COMPENSATION YOU DESERVE

 Property owners have a duty to ensure their customers’ safety.
 If a business owner fails to live up to that duty and a customer is injured, the business owner may be liable.
-Atlanta premises liability attorney Terrence R. Bethune helps clients from throughout Georgia seek compensation for their injuries.
-If you were injured by falling merchandise, call (470) 709-0666 or fill out our online contact form to schedule a free and confidential case evaluation.
+Atlanta personal injury attorney Terrence R. Bethune helps clients from throughout Georgia seek compensation for their injuries.
+If you were injured by falling merchandise, call 1-800-INJURED or fill out our online contact form to schedule a free and confidential case evaluation.